 Appeals of a decision of a district environmental commission in respect to a waste management facility shall be to the panel.
-Such appeals shall be governed by the provisions and procedures applicable to appeals to the environmental board.-Added 1989, No. 218 (Adj.
+Such appeals shall be governed by the provisions and procedures

+NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. applicable to appeals to the environmental board.--Added 1989, No. 218 (Adj.
 Sess.), § 3; No. 282 (Adj.
 Sess.), § 8, eff.
 June 22, 1990.